RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/02_standard_dialog_boxes.rst

 -------------

 Tkinter includes a nice dialog box for choosing colors.
-You provide it with a parent window and an initial color, and it return a color in two different
+You provide it with a parent window and an initial color, and it returns a color in two different
 specifications: 1) a RGB value as a tuple, such as ``(255, 0, 0)`` which represents red, and 2) a hexadecimal string used in web pages, such as ``"#FF0000"`` which also represents red.
 If the user cancels the